Communication and Public Awareness

-The population in the Treasure Valley is up 44% since 1990 and by 2030 our population will grow another 60% from just over 500,000 to nearly 800,000.
+The population in the Treasure Valley is estimated to increase over 70% by 2040, from just over 600,000 to 1.022 million.
 Rapid growth can easily result in more cars, more pollution and more congestion.
 Effective planning can help reduce these effects.
 Detailed demographic information can be obtained by clicking here.

 The Treasure Valley generally refers to the metropolitan region spanning Ada and Canyon Counties, including the cities of Boise, Meridian, Nampa and Caldwell.

-Communities in Motion is the name of the regional long-range transportation plan being developed by Community Planning Association (COMPASS) in partnership with the Idaho Transportation Department (ITD).
-The name is meant to illustrate that Treasure Valley communities are growing rapidly and need transportation systems that help people and the goods and services they need to move between and within communities effectively.
-The name also implies changing values and new directions for our region.
+Communities in Motion is the name of the regional long-range transportation plan developed by Community Planning Association (COMPASS).
+The name illustrates that Treasure Valley communities are growing and need transportation systems that help people and the goods and services to move between and within communities effectively.
+The approved Communities in Motion 2040 plan is available to read here.

 Communities in Motion is a both a process and a plan.
-The process will use dynamic and interactive tools such as this website, open houses, public comment periods, and social media to ensure public participation, resulting in a plan that truly reflects regional values and goals.
+The process uses dynamic and interactive tools such as this website, open houses, public comment periods, and social media to ensure public participation, resulting in a plan that truly reflects regional values and goals.
 The plan will outline priorities that guide growth and maintenance of transportation systems for the next 20-plus years.

-A long-range transportation plan is a document resulting from a regional process of collaboration and consensus on a region's transportation system.
+A long-range transportation plan is a document resulting from a regional collaboration and consensus on a region's transportation system.
 This document serves as the defining vision for the region's transportation systems and services.
 The plan indicates all of the regional transportation improvements needed over the next 20 or more years.
 Putting a transportation plan together requires careful consideration of many factors, including the eight themes from which Communities in Motion 2040 draws its goals: transportation, land use, housing, community infrastructure, health, economic development, open space, and farmland.
 To learn more about regional long-range transportation plans, click here.